CalvinTjiang/neural-network/README.md

     - SoftMax Function
   - Use Numpy array to help the calculation.
   - Model learn using Back Propagation algorithm.
-  - Implemented Epoch and Batch SIZe.
+  - Implemented Epoch and Batch Size.
-  -